dimitri-justeau/niamoto-core/docs/index.rst

 .. important::
     Niamoto is currently in active development and thus not ready for production use.
-A lot of functionalities are still to implement.
 If you are interested in the project and willing to contribute or collaborate feel free to contact.

-Niamoto is a project of ecological information system for decision support in ecosystems and biodiversity conservation.
+Niamoto is an ecological data warehouse framework, it aims to provide a flexible and efficient platform for decision support in ecosystems and biodiversity conservation.

 Niamoto is funded by the COGEFOR projet in New Caledonia, which is a partnership between the North Province of New Caledonia, the New Caledonian